 About The Regia

-The Regia, the remains of which are located in the Roman Forum, was initially the royal residence of the first kings of ancient Rome.
-It later became the seat of Rome’s most high ranking priest, the Pontifex Maximus.
+The Regia, the remains of which are located in the Roman Forum in Rome, was initially the royal residence of the first kings of ancient Rome.
+The term ‘regia’ in Latin can be translated as ‘royal residence’.
+Later, the Regia became the seat of Rome’s most high ranking priest, known as the Pontifex Maximus.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.

 Discover the top Roman ruins in Italy, from the famous Pantheon to the Aquileia Basilica and more, includes an interactive map of Ancient Roman sites to visit.